Connect your NMEA 0183 and NMEA 2000 marine electronics with an onboard computer

 To transfer NMEA 2000 data from the NMEA 2000 The network to a PC is a simple process thanks to the Actisense NMEA 2000 to PC Gateway (NGT-1).
 NGT-1 is sold as two; variants, but in most scenarios (where the computer has a USB port) the NGT-1-USB is the product of your choice because it allows "plug and play".

-The NGT-1 can transfer all 163+ PGNs and is also compatible with Mac and Linux as well as Windows, meaning you are not limited by a particular operating system.
+The NGT-1 can transfer all 163+ PGNs and is also compatible with Mac and Linux as well as Windows, meaning you don't limited by a particular operating system.

 Så What do you do with all this data once it reaches the computer?